Virginia Lt. Governor's Accuser Comes Forward With Account Of Alleged Sexual Assault

 If Northam should resign, as many local and national politicians on both sides of the aisle have called on him to do, Fairfax would assume the governorship in his stead.

-Attorney General Mark Herring would take office if both men resign, according to the state constitution.
-On Wednesday, Herring became embroiled in his own controversy when he acknowledged that he too had worn "brown makeup" during a college party in 1980.
+Attorney General Mark Herring would take office if both men resign, according to the Virginia Constitution.
+On Wednesday, Herring became embroiled in his own controversy when he acknowledged that he, too, had worn "brown makeup" during a college party in 1980.

 On Wednesday, Fairfax released another statement, saying Tyson's allegation was "surprising and hurtful."
 Fairfax also said he wanted to emphasize "how important it is for us to listen to women when they come forward with allegations of sexual assault or harassment."

-According to Tyson's statement, on that day, she and Fairfax had struck up a "cordial, but not flirtatious" relationship by the third day of the convention in 2004.
-On July 28, Tyson said Fairfax invited her to his hotel room to "retrieve documents" — and upon their arrival, began to kiss her.
+According to Tyson's statement, she and Fairfax had struck up a "cordial, but not flirtatious" relationship by the third day of the convention in 2004.
+On July 28, Tyson said, Fairfax invited her to his hotel room to "retrieve documents" — and upon their arrival, began to kiss her.

 "What began as consensual kissing quickly turned into a sexual assault," Tyson alleges in a statement released on her attorneys' letterhead.
 She says he forced her to perform oral sex on him despite her struggles against doing so.